richardtallent/vue-simple-calendar/README.md

   `1` (Monday) for Europe or `6` (Saturday) for much of the Middle East.
 - `dateClasses` - Optional object, where the key is a date in ISO form (e.g., "2018-04-15") and the value is a string or array of additional CSS classes that should be applied to the main element for that date.
 This could be useful for dynamically highlighting selected dates, holidays, blocked-off dates, etc.
 - `periodChangedCallback` - Optional **function** to be called calendar updates initially and any time thereafter where the date range shown on the calendar changes.
 This is intended to allow your application to, say, query a back-end server to update the `items` property based on the date range visible in the calendar.
 When your function is called, it is passed an object as the argument, with four keys: `periodStart` / `periodEnd` (the dates that fall within the range of the months being shown) and `displayFirstDate` / `displayLastDate` (the dates shown on the calendar, including those that fall outside the period).
 See CHANGELOG for details on why I'm using a functional property rather than emitting an event.
+- `displayWeekNumbers`: Adds a column for each week to show the "week number."
+By default, this appears to the left of the days and contains the calendar week number.
+The position can moved to the right using CSS.
+See the `weekNumber` slot for more details.

 ### Grid Selection